 Traditional marketing employs indirect and/or direct methods to reach out to their targeted customers.
 Though these methods are clear-cut and straightforward, there is a need to invest money and perform a set of actions to get results.

-The current business and marketing landscape have already evolved and has drastically changed in recent years.
-Traditional marketing methods that used to gain favourable results may not be as effective today.
-This is primarily due to current market complexities and vast wealth of opportunities brought on by the internet.
+The current business and marketing landscape has already evolved and has drastically changed in recent years.
+Traditional marketing methods that are used to gain favourable results may not be as effective today.
+This is primarily due to current market complexities and the vast wealth of opportunities brought on by the internet.

 On October 27, 1994, the world’s first web-based banner ad was put out by AT&T through Wired magazine’s digital affiliate HotWired.
 The ad’s copy read: “Have you ever clicked your mouse HERE?
 YOU WILL.”

 In the course of over four months, 44% of those who saw the ad clicked on it.
 This percentage is a figure most online advertisers could only dream of today.
 This was a big deal back then, considering there was no online advertising playbook, and we were still using dial-up to connect to the internet.

 What Are Digital Marketing Channels?

 Digital marketing channels are platforms that digital marketers use to reach target audiences with information.
 The information may be about, but not limited to, brands, products, or service.

 By utilising these channels, it allows you to address your customer’s queries or challenges they may have.
 This goes on as you continually position your business towards your marketing goals.